atreyasha/deep-generative-models/src/README.md

 ### Literature

-Algorithms in this source-code were adapted from Salakhutdinov and Hinton, 2009; bibtex citation can be found below.
+Algorithms in this source-code for DBM/DBN/RBMs were adapted from Salakhutdinov and Hinton, 2009; bibtex citation can be found below.

 ```
 @inproceedings{salakhutdinov2009deep,